Sri Lanka, India ink deal to jointly redevelop strategic Trincomalee Oil Tank Complex | Headlines

 - Sri Lanka

-Sri Lanka on Thursday formally signed an agreement with India to jointly redevelop the strategic World War II-era oil tank farm in the island nation's eastern port district of Trincomalee.
+Sri Lanka on Thursday signed an agreement with India to jointly redevelop the strategic World War II-era oil tank farm in the island nation's eastern port district of Trincomalee, in a new milestone in bilateral economic and energy partnership.

 Energy Minister Udaya Gammanpila said that the agreement to develop the strategic Trincomalee Oil Tank Complex, commonly known as the Trinco Oil Tank Farm, was signed this evening.